 Management assesses whether there are indicators of impairment to exploration and evaluation assets when facts and circumstances suggest that the carrying amount of an exploration and evaluation asset may exceed the recoverable amount.
 Management applies judgement in assessing whether impairment indicators are present.
-No impairment indicators were identified by management as of December 31, 2023.
+Impairment indicators were identified by management for the East Manhattan Wash property.
+An impairment charge of \$ 230,832 was recorded against the balance of exploration and evaluation assets recorded to the East Manhattan Wash property.
+No impairment indicators were identified by management for the Tokop Gold and Pipeline West/Clipper Gold properties as of December 31, 2024.

-This matter was significant to our audit because the carrying value of the Company's exploration and evaluation assets at December 31, 2023, was \$ 3,946,332, which represents a significant portion of the Company's total assets and management applies significant judgement in assessing whether impairment indicators are present.
+This matter was significant to our audit because the carrying value of the Company's exploration and evaluation assets at December 31, 2024, was \$ 4,134,740, which represents a significant portion of the Company's total assets and management applies significant judgement in assessing whether impairment indicators are present.
 See Note 2 and Note 3 to the consolidated financial statements.